recahaustria/hiring-engineers/answers.md

 ## Alerting on Data (Level 3)

+Once you're happy with your dashboard, you may want to be alerted when an event occurs.

 >What is a Monitor?

 >Monitors are used to check metrics, availability and more then send notifications based on conditions.
-Click [here] to learn more about monitors.
+Click [here](http://docs.datadoghq.com/guides/monitors/) to learn more about monitors.

-Once you're happy with your dashboard, you may want to be alerted when an event occurs

 Below are the steps to setup a Monitor